moby/moby/docs/man/docker.1.md

 # STORAGE DRIVER OPTIONS

 Options to storage backend can be specified with **--storage-opt** flags.
 The backends which currently take options are *devicemapper* and *aufs*.
-Therefore use these flags with **-s=**devicemapper or **-s=**aufs
+Therefore, use these flags with **-s=**devicemapper or **-s=**aufs

 Here is the list of *devicemapper* options: